Medical Malpractice Lawyers in Lexington, KY

 Misdiagnosis

 A misdiagnosis is considered medical malpractice if a reasonable physician under the same circumstances would have correctly diagnosed the patient.
-In many cases, misdiagnosis is the result of a physician not taking adequate time to examine the patient and/or order necessary imaging.
+In many cases, misdiagnosis results from a physician not taking adequate time to examine the patient and/or order necessary imaging.

 Administering the Wrong Drug

-This mix up often happens when a patient is hospitalized, when medical staff is under time constraints to administer medication to an entire wing.
+This mix-up often happens when a patient is hospitalized or when medical staff are under time constraints to administer medication to an entire wing.
 No matter the cause, the consequences of a patient taking the wrong medication are often dire.

 Surgical Errors

-Whether it be leaving a surgical sponge in a body cavity, operating on the wrong patient, or operating on the wrong body part, surgical errors occur all too frequently.
-Depending on the gravity of the error, a surgical error may place a patient in worse health than if the person received no medical care altogether.
+Whether leaving a surgical sponge in a body cavity, operating on the wrong patient, or operating on the wrong body part, surgical errors occur all too frequently.
+Depending on the gravity of the error, a surgical error may place a patient in worse health than if the person had received no medical care at all.

 Anesthesia Errors

-An anesthesiologist serves the crucial role of making patients comfortable during surgery by administering anesthetics.
-To do so safely, an anesthesiologist must monitor a patient’s heart rate, blood pressure, and other vital life functions, adjusting treatment accordingly.
+An anesthesiologist administers anesthetics to make patients comfortable during surgery.
+To do so safely, an anesthesiologist must monitor a patient’s heart rate, blood pressure, and other vital life functions and adjust treatment accordingly.
 If an incorrect dosage is administered, the implications can be life-threatening.

 Improper Training of Nursing Staff